imtokky/tray_cpp/README.md

 # Setup

-Before you can compile `tray`, you'll need to add an environment definition before the line where you include `tray.h`.
+Before you can compile `tray`, you'll need to add an environment definition before the line where you include `tray.hpp`.

 **For Windows:**
 ```c